kyma-project/kyma/docs/kyma/08-07-create-volume-snapshots-providers.md

 1. [Enable the required feature gate on the cluster](https://cloud.google.com/kubernetes-engine/docs/how-to/gce-pd-csi-driver).
 2. Check out [the repository for the Google Compute Engine Persistent Disk (GCE PD) CSI driver](https://github.com/kubernetes-sigs/gcp-compute-persistent-disk-csi-driver) for the details on how to use volume snapshots on GKE.

-## Enable taking volume snaphots for Gardener providers
+## Create volume snapshots for Gardener providers

 <div tabs name="backup">
   <details>